-If the petition is granted the faculty member will be expected to proceed with the appropriate action according to the course policy.
+If the petition is approved the course coordinator will be expected to proceed with the appropriate action according to the course policy.
 Course policy must conform to the University Assessment and Grading Practices Policy.

-When any examination or assignment is missed, and where a petition deemed valid by the Faculty is presented, and the sum of all other examinations and evaluations in the course is equal to or greater than 20% of the total grade:
+When a petition has been approved for a missed examination, assignment or other mandatory course/program requirement, and the sum of all other examinations and evaluations in the course is equal to or greater than 20% of the total grade:

-- i. the student will be given a make-up examination (written or oral at the instructor's discretion), or another assignment comparable to the missed evaluation, or - ii. in a course with a cumulative final examination, the weight of the final examination will be increased to equal the value of the missed examination, plus the original value of the final.
+- i. the student will be given a make-up examination (written or oral at the course coordinator's discretion), or another assignment comparable to the missed evaluation, or - ii. in a course with a cumulative final examination, the weight of the final examination will be increased to equal the value of the missed examination, plus the original value of the final.